Hours Of Operation: Thursday - Monday. Reservations accepted through Monday night, departure on Tuesday morning.

 --First and foremost, be respectful!
 Because we are small and private, this is an excellent facility for small groups of friends to gather and enjoy their time together.
 If one group reserves the entire camp, a great deal of leniency can be shown.
 However, if multiple guests are in camp, a reasonable lights out, no noise policy should be observed.
 Several gathering places are available away from others wanting to sleep.
 Above all, please be considerate of others!

---We are happy to provide shuttle service to trailheads!
-We understand not everyone is up to the amount of climbing it takes to reach some of the trailheads.
-As of late 2014, we have obtained our NFS permit to shuttle.
-We must shuttle in your vehicle for drop off and pick up.
-Fees are dependent upon the distance and time it takes to shuttle you to trailhead and are priced per vehicle, not per person.
-Rates typically range from $5.00-$35.00.
-We send responsible drivers with you and your vehicle is immediately returned to the property after drop off.
+--We are happy to provide shuttle services to most trailheads!
+We understand not everyone is up to the amount of climbing it takes to reach some of the trails.
+As of late 2018, we have a shuttle van and MUST take all guests in our designated shuttle vehicle.
+Fees are dependent upon the distance and time it takes to shuttle you to trailhead and are priced per person.

 What is your policy regarding smoking?